Lenz60/TerataiAPI/README.md

 ## Notes

 -   I only provide a simple authentication method, please modify according to your own needs.

-## TODO

-- [ ] Move ExpressJS to HonoJS
-- [ ] Add endpoint for connecting native mobile API
-- [ ] Add endpoint for Groups (such as create, change information groups, etc)

 ## Notice